iexcloud/docs/source/administration/credits-and-pricing/legacy-plan-credits-and-pricing.md

 ### Core Data vs. Premium Data

 **Core Data** is the data included with IEX Cloud subscriptions.
-This includes any endpoints listed outside of the Premium Data section in our [Legacy API Reference](https://iexcloud.io/docs/api/), such as stock data, cryptocurrency data, FX data, macroeconomic data, and more.
+This includes any endpoints listed outside of the Premium Data section in our [Legacy API Reference](https://iexcloud.io/docs/api/), such as stock data, FX data, macroeconomic data, and more.
 The credits allocated with the IEX Cloud subscription can be used towards Core Data only.

 **Premium Data** is specialized data made available through the IEX Cloud API, sourced from various Data Partners directly.
 Premium Data consumption is on a pay-as-you-go basis using Premium Data credits, with different credit weights for each specific dataset.
 Premium Data is only included in paid IEX Cloud legacy subscriptions.